google/fuzzer-test-suite/engine-comparison/tutorial/abTestingTutorial.md

 ## Set Up the Environment

-Since most of the experiment runs in Google Cloud, environment setup is minimal.
+From the [Compute Engine Console](https://console.cloud.google.com/compute) for your project, create a Google Debian GNU/Linux 9 instance with full access to all Cloud APIs.
+SSH to the new instance by clicking the SSH button next to the instance in the console.

-Just install Git and clone this repository.
+Once you have a shell open on the instance, simply install Git and clone this repository.
 ```shell
 sudo apt-get --yes install git
 git clone https://github.com/google/fuzzer-test-suite.git FTS